dwbasta/EntraCustomExtensionCommunity/Entitlement Management/Templates/OCID Concents.md

 # Create Table
 New-AzStorageTable -Name $tableName -Context $ctx

-Write-Host "Storage account '$storageName' created P## Turn off Application concent

-with table '$tableName'"ame' in tenant '$tenantId'"ed with table '$tableName'"
+Write-Host "Storage account '$storageName' created with table '$tableName'"

 ```

 ### Selecting an Application to test
 1. Find your application for instance ([Virus Total](https://www.virustotal.com/gui/sign-in))
-2. Sing in with your test account.
-View the ODIC application concents and accept these values
+2. Sign in with your test account.
+View the OIDC application consents and accept these values
-3. Go to the enterprise application blade in entra and find Virus total (VT SSO)
+3. Go to the enterprise application blade in Entra and find Virus Total (VT SSO)
 4. **Permissions** on the Left side.
-Then **User concents** and view the recorded permissions.
-Save these for later will need it when filling out the blob storage
+Then **User consents** and view the recorded permissions.
+Save these for later; you will need it when filling out the blob storage

 ## Part 1: Creating a Custom Extension in Entitlement Management